hferrada/rmq/README.md

 [2].
 K. Sadakane and G. Navarro.
 Fully-functional succinct trees.
 In Proceedings of the Twenty-First Annual ACM-SIAM Symposium on Discrete Algorithms, SODA '10.

 [3].
 H. Ferrada and G. Navarro.
 Improved Range Minimum Queries.
+To apperar in Journal of Discrete Algorithms, JDA'17.

+[4].
+H. Ferrada and G. Navarro.
+Improved Range Minimum Queries.
 In Proceedings of Data Compression Conference, DCC'16.